pyca/cryptography/docs/x509/reference.rst

         .. versionadded:: 2.0

         Corresponds to the dotted string ``"2.5.29.37.0"``.
 This is used to denote that a certificate may be used for _any_ purposes.
+However, :rfc:`5280` additionally notes that applications that require the presence of a particular purpose _MAY_ reject certificates that include the ``anyExtendedKeyUsage`` OID but not the particular OID expected for the application.
+Therefore, the presence of this OID does not mean a given application will accept the certificate for all purposes.

 .. class:: AuthorityInformationAccessOID